-You can request whole exome sequencing (WES) for your patient as a trio (preferred), or as part of a singleton, duo, or quad testing strategy, with samples from relevant biological family members.
+You can request genome-wide sequencing (GWS) for your patient as a trio (preferred), or as part of a singleton, duo, or quad testing strategy, with samples from relevant biological family members.

 Patient + one biological parent or another affected family member

 Patient + parents and another affected family member

 Please contact your catchment laboratory prior to ordering to discuss different ordering strategies.

 Once the completed requisition, supporting documents, and the patient/family specimens are submitted to the CHEO Genetics Diagnostic Laboratory or the SickKids Genome Diagnostics Laboratory, the request for testing will be reviewed by the laboratory.

 Incomplete applications may delay the review and adjudication of the request for genome-wide sequencing, as well as overall turnaround time.

 GSO will continue to use the “Clinical Whole Exome Sequencing (WES) Checklist” developed by the Ontario Ministry of Health, to ensure GWS is provided to the most appropriate patients in Ontario.
 See the testing eligibility criteria.

 Does GSO accept family member samples for GWS if the proband has OHIP coverage but the family members do not?